 In most eukaryotes, mRNAs undergo alternative splicing.
-However, some quantification tools will consider the multiple annotated splice variants of a gene as a multi-mapper since they map to a location where sev- eral isoforms of the same gene overlap.
+However, some quantification tools will consider the multiple annotated splice variants of a gene as a multimapper since they map to a location where several isoforms of the same gene overlap.
 These reads are either penalized or discarded.
 By providing the